Multilingual Education (MLE)

 - Include children’s cultural and contextual knowledge in teaching-learning materials and processes.

-- Community engagement is a vital component of LLF’s MLE program, fostered through initiatives like Storytelling Festivals and School-Cultural Museums.
+- Community engagement is a vital component of LLF’s MLE programme, fostered through initiatives like Storytelling Festivals and School-Cultural Museums.

 - These activities tap into the rich cultural and linguistic knowledge of the community, enhancing children’s learning experiences and empowering them to express themselves with confidence.